WesselAtWork/aws-firehose-repeater/README.md

   > you should keep this on after you have tested your target.

 * `NPROCS`
-  The amount of process to run in parralel for upload
+  The amount of process to run in parallel for upload
   e.g. `0` for auto

 * `FD_DEBUG`